radcamp/radcamp.github.io/index.md

 # Registration

-Applications for Porecamp 2016 (August 2016) have closed, please keep an eye out for future Porecamps in 2017.
+Applications for Porecamp 2016 (August 2016) have closed, please keep an eye out for future Porecamps next year.

 # Admission Criteria